Watch Our New Commerical

 How long do I have to file a truck accident lawsuit in New Jersey?

-New Jersey law gives injured people two years from the date of the accident to file a personal injury lawsuit.
-Missing that deadline typically means losing the right to seek any compensation, which is why consulting with our Middlesex County truck accident lawyers early matters.
+Under state law, injured individuals generally have two years from the date of the accident to file a personal injury lawsuit.
+Missing this critical deadline typically means losing your right to pursue compensation entirely.

 What should I do right after a truck accident in Middlesex County?